charlottegiseleweil/viewerTemplate/README.md

 #### src/components/Landing.js

 In this file, you can edit the Landing page.
-If you don't want it you can remove it from `App.js`
+If you don't want it you can remove it from `data.js`

 #### src/components/LeftPanel.js

-In this file, you can make custom changes to the left panel
+In this file, you can make custom changes to the left panel - like changing the header "Explorer"

-## Interactive charts - advanced users.
+## Linked charts - advanced users.

-Interactive charts can only be connected to shapefiles.
+Linked charts can only be connected to shapefiles.
+1. Set `chartIsLinkedTo: {datasetId}` in the configuration in `data.js`

-To create an interactive chart add the following properties to the dataset in the list of all datasets (see data.js).
+2. Add the following properties to the dataset in the list of all datasets (see data.js). <br/>

 - chartProperties []-- an array of the names of the properties from the shapefile to be displayed on the chart.
 - namesOfProperties [] -- an array of the names you want to display of each properie (the same name should be used to set colors).
-- chartID -- the ID of the chart the shapefile should be connected to.
   <br/>
-  In the chart make sure that the columns property is empty and that the colors match the name you chose in "namesOfProperties".
-Add the property `linkedToMap: true`.
+  In the chart object make sure that the columns property is empty and that the colors match the name you chose in "namesOfProperties".

 ## Adding a new menu tab (optional)